Kylie Jenner Hints At Possibly Bringing Back Another Season Of ‘Life Of Kylie’

 “Nah.
 That s–t will have low ratings like season 1 and will eventually get canceled again, girl your power is only on Instagram and YouTube stick to that,” another said.

 Jenner’s fans may be itching to see more of her now that her life has changed in several ways.
 In the first season of Life of Kylie, she was enjoying her time as a single woman with friends like former bestie Jordyn Woods.

 Two years after the show premiered, Jenner fell in love with rapper Travis Scott.
-The high-profile pair had Stormi in February 2018.
-Since then, Jenner has been juggling being a full-time mom after she and Scott broke up in October 2019.
+The high-profile pair had Stormi in February of 2018.
+Since then, Jenner has been juggling being a full-time mom after she and Scott broke up in October of 2019.

 Jenner’s friendship with Woods also seems to be over for good.
-The model’s sighting with Khloe Kardashian’s ex Tristan Thompson was reportedly what drove a wedge between their friendship.
+The model’s fling with Khloe Kardashian’s ex, Tristan Thompson, was reportedly what drove a wedge between their friendship.
 Ever since the scandal, the two influencers haven’t been photographed together.